conference-websites/ACM-ICN2020/tutorial-ndn.md

   affiliation: UCLA/REMAP
   photo: speakers/Jeff-Burke.jpg
   bio: "
-  Jeff Burke is Professor In-Residence and Associate Dean forTechnology and Innovation at the UCLA School of Theater,Film and Television (TFT), where he has been a faculty membersince 2001.
+  Jeff Burke is Professor In-Residence and Associate Dean forTechnology and Innovation at the UCLA School of Theater,Film and Television (TFT), where he has been a faculty member since 2001.
 His research explores the intersections ofthe built environment, computer networks, and storytelling.
 Burke co-founded REMAP, a joint center of TFT and the Henry Samueli School of Engineering and Applied Science,which uses a mixture of research, artistic production, and community engagement to investigate the interrelationships among culture, community, and technology.
 He is Co-PI and application team lead for the Named Data Networking research project.
+"

+- name: Tianyuan Yu
+  affiliation: UCLA
+  photo: speakers/Tianyuan-Yu.jpg
+  bio: "
+  Tianyuan Yu is a Ph.D. student in the Computer Science Department of UCLA, under the supervision of Prof. Lixia Zhang.
+His main research interests are Named Data Networking, Internet of Things and Network Security.
+He is also contributing to the development of the NDN software.
+"

+- name: Xinyu Ma
+  affiliation: UCLA
+  photo: speakers/Xinyu-Ma.jpg
+  bio: "
+Xinyu Ma is a Ph.D candidate in the Computer Science Department of UCLA, under the supervision of Prof. Lixia Zhang.
+His research focus is applications and algorithms in Named Data Networking (NDN).
+He is the main maintainer of python-ndn, an NDN client library in Python 3.
+He is also contributing to the development of NDN IoT.
 "

 - name: Lixia Zhang